 This distillery is located upon the banks of the iconic loch and draws upon the pristine water as a core ingredient in their whiskies.
 Loch Lomond is known as the boundary between the Highlands and Lowlands and visitors often journey to the area to explore the intense natural beauty.
 When Loch Lomond Distillery was founded in 1772 it was one of many in the area; however, it now stands alone, proud to bring this distilling heritage into the 21st century and introduce whisky to a new generation.

 Eat & Drink

-Eat and drink before or after your distillery tour at our restaurant, The Clansman, which specialises in local seafood and high quality produce.
+Eat and drink before or after your distillery tour at our restaurant, Cladach Mor, which specialises in local seafood and high quality produce.
 The stone walls and tartan carpet give a feeling of tradition and locality, and it is with the slate dining mats and polished mahogany tables that the restaurant has a sense of opulence, yet always remaining relaxed.
 The bar and lounge also provides a range of hot and cold drinks, an extensive wine list, ales, beers and an ample selection of single malt whiskies.

 Book a Room

 We offer a selection of hotel guestrooms from single, double and family size rooms, some sporting fantastic views of the loch.
 Inside the hotel you can find a 15-metre swimming pool, indoor Jacuzzi, sauna and steam room.
 Guests may also choose from a wide range of relaxing spa treatments before retiring to a restful night’s sleep.